unbekanntes-pferd/dracoon-python-api/README.md

 #### Refresh token

-All functions check for access token validity and fetch new tokens, if the access tokens expire.
+All methods check for access token validity and fetch new tokens, if the access tokens expire.
 Therefore it should not be necessary to manually request it.

 You can manually use the refresh token auth as follows: